 Cristalina cherry trees were crossbred by Ken Lapins of the Canadian Summerland research station in 1967 and released by Frank Kappell in 1997.
 The registration rights for Cristalina cherry trees are valid until 2029.
 That means in order to propagate them, they must be obtained from McGrath Nurseries Ltd. in New Zealand or a licensed nursery that has obtained the rights of purchase.

-Cristalina cherries mature 5-8 days before Bing cherries with a similar dark red-black appearance.
+Cristalina cherries mature five to eight days before Bing cherries with a similar dark red-black appearance.
 They are firm, sweet cherries that are suitable for picking stemless.
 They are more split resistant than Santina cherries.
 These cherries are quite productive, and the tree is lovely with wide spreading branches.

 How to Grow Cristalina Cherry